 SMART Cymru Welsh Consultancy and All Welsh

 Innovation Government and diagnostics covering businesses and

-а С

 Programmes delivery partners manufacturing academic bodies

 processes, design, in collaborative

 innovation including projects.
 Food

 open innovation and drink sector

 schemes, IP businesses can

 management, apply for the

 technology transfer support

 and implementation. programmes and

 Provides access to funding via

 funding and grants Innovation

 vouchers.

 Innovate2Succeed Designated Fully funded SME's with

 partners through programme innovation

 ERDF funding. designed offering up requirements to

 to 7 days of tailored support their

 support from an business growth.

 Innovation Adviser Food and drink

 to support the businesses can

 senior team in a apply.

-business address ~~~~
+business address

 important areas of

 innovation

-management.

-AIEC (Aberystwyth Aberystwyth The aim of AIEC is Start-ups and spin
+AIEC (Aberystwyth Aberystwyth management.
+The aim of AIEC is Start ups and anin

-Innovation and University and to establish a out companies
+Innovation and University and to establish a Start-ups and spin out companies

-Enterprise Biotechnology arising from AIEC
+Enterprise Biotechnology thriving bioscience arising from AIEC

-· ••• thriving bioscience centre in Mid- activities, access
+Campus) and Biological centre in Mid- activities, access

-Campus) and Biological to AIEC facilities

-Sciences Wales to foster start
+Campus) Sciences Wales to foster start to AIEC facilities

 Research Council up/spin out for Welsh food

 (BBSRC) company formation and drink

-and promote new businesses
+(550110) and promote new businesses

 inward collaborative including

 activity which laboratories, pilot

 improves the processing areas,

 translation of the offices and

 knowledge base in meeting spaces.

 food, animal health

 and the bio-

 economy into

 industrial

 application.

 R&D Tax Credits UK Government To offset certain To encourage and Projects must

 qualifying research support UK demonstrate

+hinaaaaa in المناه الممامين الماد

 and development businesses in technological risk

 costs against UK research, and uncertainty

-tax liability. development and and not be such

-innovation.
-Food that a
+· · -

 and drink knowledgeable

 businesses can professional could

 apply. be reasonably be

 expected to

 resolve in the

 course of their

 duties.

 Diabetes Research Swansea The core Researchers,

 Unit Cymru University infrastructure links scientists,

 scientists, clinicians, clinicians working

 patients and the in the diabetes

 third sector sector and

 (voluntary and patients affected

-community diabetes by in
+community organisations (both diabetes by in Wales.
+Includes

-organisations (both registered charities Wales.
-Includes patient
+registered charities patient

 and other participation in

 organisations e.g. human

 associations, self- intervention trials.

 help groups and

 community groups),

 social enterprises,

 mutuals and co-

 operatives) to

 facilitate cross-

 disciplinary and

 cross-professional

 collaboration,

 together with wider

 collaborations

 across the health

 and care

 infrastructure in

-Private Sector Many avamples Wales.
-All businesses
+Private Sector Many examples Wales.
+Seed capital is All businesses

-Investment Seed Many examples including food Seed capital is aimed at start up from start up to
+Investment Seed including food aimed at start up from start up to

 Capital, Venture businesses such and early stage larger

 Capital and as Tate and Lyle businesses with organisations.

-Investment Angels Ventures, venture capital
+Investment Angels Ventures, venture capital 2.
+325351

 Unilever funding business

 Ventures, growth and

 financial expansion.

 businesses and

 wealthy

 individuals.